 - They must be arranged alphabetically by the first letter of the surname.

-- If you have two or more identical surnames, proceed to organize alphabetically by the name's letters.
+- If you have two or more identical surnames, organize them alphabetically by the name's letters.

-- If there are several references by the same author, they are ordered chronologically, that is, by year – from least to most significant.
+- If there are several references by year – from least to most significant.

-- The references must each have a French indentation (hanging indent) of 5 spaces in the second line, the spacing of 1.5.
+- The references must each have a French indentation (hanging indent) of 5 spaces in the second line, with a spacing of 1.5.
 Free space is inserted between reference and reference.

 - The References are listed at the end of the paper proposal, after the annexes.

-A second error committed during the construction of the research project is the division of the project sections among the team members, without having clarity and minimal consensus on the dynamics and objectives of the research to be carried out, leaving as a consequence the loss of time, excess effort, resources, etc. Simultaneously, the "loss of the common thread" is evident between essential elements such as the research problem, hypotheses, objectives, methods, techniques, and research proposal topics and information gathering.
+A second error committed during the construction of the research project was the division of the project sections among the team members, without having clarity and minimal consensus on the dynamics and objectives of the research to be carried out, leaving as a consequence the loss of time, excess effort, resources, etc. Simultaneously, the "loss of the common thread" is evident between essential elements such as the research problem, hypotheses, objectives, methods, techniques, research proposal topics, and information gathering.

-Finally, a third error that can emerge when writing a research proposal is the arbitrariness without prior reflection with which the research methods and techniques are selected, not being clear about what, why, how, and with what to investigate.
+Finally, a third error that can emerge when writing research proposals is the arbitrariness without prior reflection with which the research methods and techniques are selected, not being clear about what, why, and how to write a research proposal.
 This leads to many researchers adopting dualistic, dogmatic, and even contradictory positions in the design of the research project, thus impoverishing the construction of new knowledge.

 Still Need Assistance?

-In this article, we have tried to describe every aspect of a research proposal.
-If you still have difficulties in answering the question « how to write a paper proposal» and can not understand where to start, if you are worrying about things like «I should write my essay quickly,» don't be shy and use the EssayHub service at any time to order essay.
+In this article, we have tried to describe every aspect of research proposal writing.
+If you still have difficulties in answering the question "how to write a paper proposal" or desire a perfect pdf research proposal example, don't be shy and use the writing services at any time to buy research papers.